Skip to main content

 MinimumPrefixLength="1" />

 AutoCompleteBox filters the list as the user types.
-You can choose from several built-in filter modes (StartsWith, Contains, ContainsCaseSensitive, and others), or provide a custom filter:
+Choose from several built-in filter modes (StartsWith, Contains, ContainsCaseSensitive, and more), or provide a custom filter:

 <AutoCompleteBox ItemsSource="{Binding Users}"